‘Days Of Our Lives’: Nicole Saves Deimos From Death? Brady Black Confronts Chloe About Baby Holly On ‘DOOL’ [Spoilers]

 A photo posted by Days of our Lives (@nbcdays) on

 As previously reported by the Inquisitr, Nicole Walker will experience chaos and pain in the next few weeks.
 She will find herself facing attempted murder charges, although the details have not been revealed.
 However, there is something else that is going to happen first.
 Dario Hernandez (Jordi Vilasuso) will send orders out for Deimos to be killed.
-He and his father, Eduardo Hernandez (A Martinez) will find out that Deimos stole the hard drive and microchips.
+He and his father, Eduardo Hernandez (A Martinez), will find out that Deimos stole the hard drive and microchips.
 Deimos already has Andre DiMera (Thaao Penghlis) wanting revenge.
 Now, Dario and Eduardo will want to get payback, too.

 In the latest issue of Soap Opera Digest, a photo shows Deimos Kiriakis sitting at an outdoor cafe.
 What he doesn’t know is that someone is aiming to shoot and kill him.
 Nicole notices the gunman and leaps into the air to shove the assassin in an attempt to save Deimos’ life.
 The image doesn’t reveal if she is successful or not.